Sieep-Coding/Sieep-Coding/README.md

 # ALTERYX-MOTIVES

-Experienced full-stack and embedded engineer.
+Experienced full-stack and embedded engineer. 🛠

+Created websites, desktop applications, developer tools, and more! 💻

-Learning C, Go, TypeScript, and enterprise Linux!
+Learning C, Go, TypeScript, and enterprise Linux! 🐧

 Say hi or fork a repo to help me out. 😊